Desalination: Forward osmosis

 Forward osmosis uses a semi-permeable membrane to effect separation of water from dissolved solutes.
 The driving force for this separation is an osmotic pressure gradient, such as a "draw" solution of high concentration.

 Freeze–thaw

 Freeze–thaw desalination (or freezing desalination) uses freezing to remove fresh water from salt water.
 Salt water is sprayed during freezing conditions into a pad where an ice-pile builds up.
 When seasonal conditions warm, naturally desalinated melt water is recovered.
 This technique relies on extended periods of natural sub-freezing conditions.

 A different freeze–thaw method, not weather dependent and invented by Alexander Zarchin, freezes seawater in a vacuum.
 Under vacuum conditions the ice, desalinated, is melted and diverted for collection and the salt is collected.

-Electrodialysis membrane
+Electrodialysis

-Electrodialysis utilizes electric potential to move the salts through pairs of charged membranes, which trap salt in alternating channels.
+Electrodialysis uses electric potential to move the salts through pairs of charged membranes, which trap salt in alternating channels.
 Several variances of electrodialysis exist such as conventional electrodialysis, electrodialysis reversal.

+Electrodialysis can simultaneously remove salt and carbonic acid from seawater.
+Preliminary estimates suggest that the cost of such carbon removal can be paid for in large part if not entirely from the sale of the desalinated water produced as a byproduct.